 Waterfront Path.
 A scenic, paved waterfront path starts at East Point Park, and heads east for 10 km to Frenchman’s Bay.
 There are wonderful views of Lake Ontario, and, heading westward, the Toronto skyline.
 From East Point Park, it’s 3 km to Port Union Waterfront Park, 4 km to the Rouge Hill train station, and 6 km to Rouge Park.
 At Frenchman’s Bay, there’s a 1.5 km Beachpoint Promenade.
 ROUTE MAP: One-Way

 Rouge River Park.
 Trail runners will enjoy several km of wonderful paths in the Rouge Valley.
 The paths are a combination of wooded and open terrain, with some along the Rouge River and other area creeks.
-Park Information
+The Rouge National Urban Park is the largest urban park in North America.
+Trail Information Park Information